Home > Licensed Financial Services

 What reports need to be filed by a licensed loan company?

-The registration statement is due by March 15 of each year.
+The annual report is due by March 15 of each year.
 The report form is provided by this Department.
-Companies that originate consumer transactions may need to file a registration statement.
-The report is due in our Department by February 28 of each year.
+Companies that originate consumer transactions may need to file a Registration under the Wisconsin Consumer Act.
+Annual registrations are due in our Department by February 28 of each year.

 What is the maximum interest rate that can be assessed on a consumer credit transaction?